-Purpose: University Financial Policy No. 1201 authorizes the Director of Procurement and Payment Services to formulate procedures for efficient and responsible conduct of procurement.
-This procedure will provide instructions for the processing of University Purchase Requests to result in the issuance of University Purchase Orders on a consistent basis throughout the University.
+Purpose: University Financial Policy No. 1201 authorizes the Executive Director of Procurement Services to formulate procedures for efficient and responsible conduct of procurement.
+This procedure will provide instructions for the processing of University Purchase Requisitions to result in the issuance of University Purchase Orders on a consistent basis throughout the University.

 5.0581.
 Delegation of Authority.
-Authority to bind the University through the purchasing process is delegated to individuals with titles: Buyer, Cross-functional Buyer (as authorized in writing by the Director of Purchasing), Purchasing Manager, Assistant Director of Purchasing, Associate Director of Purchasing, and Procurement Director as designated by the Director of a Procurement Center specified in University Financial Policy 1201.
+Authority to bind the University through the purchasing process is delegated to individuals with titles: Buyer, Senior Buyer, Contract/Sourcing Manager Category Lead, Executive Director and the Director of a Procurement Center specified in University Financial Policy 1201.

 5.0584.
 Release of Purchase Order.
-All University Purchase Orders produced as described in 5.0583 above, will be transmitted to Procurement and Payment Services and will be issued to the Vendors in hard copy document form, FAX copy form, or other electronic media from Procurement and Payment Services.
-Procurement and Payment Services reserves the right and responsibility to release, suspend release, cancel, modify or alter the language and content of any University Purchase Order, if in the judgment of the Director of Procurement and Payment Services or his delegated representative, the Purchase Order does not meet the procedural requirements of the procurement process, or otherwise is not in the best interests of the University to issue.
+All University Purchase Orders produced as described in 5.0583 above will be issued to the Vendors in hard copy document form, cXml, eMail, FAX copy form, or other electronic media from Procurement Services.
+Procurement Services reserves the right and responsibility to release, suspend release, cancel, modify or alter the language and content of any University Purchase Order, if in the judgment of the Executive Director of Procurement Services or his delegated representative, the Purchase Order does not meet the procedural requirements of the procurement process, or otherwise is not in the best interests of the University to issue.

 5.0585.
 Requisition and Purchase Order.
-The University of Chicago PURCHASE REQUEST, Purchasing Form 100 must be used as the source of information for data entry.
-The standard University Purchase Order document (C250) will be issued by the Administrative Information System Group.
+The University of Chicago Buysite Requisition or PURCHASE REQUEST, Purchasing Form 100 (hereinafter "Requisition") must be used as the source of information for data entry.
+A resultant purchase order will be issued from an authorized request.

 5.0586.
 Dollar Limit Authorization.
-A University Purchase Order may be issued by any individual designated in DELEGATION OF AUTHORITY (5.0581) for dollar amounts up to $24,999.99.
-A University Purchase Order of $25,000.00 and above must have the prior signature approval on the requisition of the Assistant Director of Procurement and Payment Services, the Associate Director of Purchasing, the Procurement Director of a Procurement Center (as limited by University Financial Policy 1201), the Director of Procurement and Payment Services, or a delegated procurement agent of the University as provided for in other Policies of the University.
+A University Purchase Order may be issued by any individual designated in DELEGATION OF AUTHORITY (5.0581) for dollar amounts up to the delegated authority limit of each procurement personnel.
+A University Purchase Order of $250,000.00 and above must have the prior signature approval on the requisition of the Category Leads, the Director of a Procurement Center (as limited by University Financial Policy 1201), the Executive Director of Procurement Services, or a delegated procurement agent of the University as provided for in other Policies of the University.

 5.0587.
 Purchase Item Selection.
-A University Purchase Order will be issued for approved items requested by faculty or staff of the University as presented to a Buyer on the PURCHASE REQUEST form.
-Items should be adequately described on the front side of the PURCHASE REQUEST so that the information entered into the computer will give the supplying vendor a complete and accurate description on the final Purchase Order document received.
+A University Purchase Order will be issued for approved items requested by faculty or staff of the University as presented to a Buyer on the Requisition.
+Items should be adequately described on the Requisition providing the supplying vendor a complete and accurate description on the final Purchase Order document received.
 Clarity and attention to detail are the responsibility of the Buyer authorizing the Purchase Order.
 Items are to be selected for maximum functional requirements while seeking the minimum acceptable standards necessary to achieve quality of product and availability for delivery.

 Market Research.
 The selection process, or market research effort, is a shared responsibility of the requesting individual and the Buyer.
-Both parties contribute to the information gathering process that leads to the complete preparation of the PURCHASE REQUEST, FORM 100.
-Information gathered related to the suppliers queried and the prices quoted must be written on the back side of the requisition in the “RECORD OF PURCHASE” section.
-This information may be gathered verbally, documented and signed by the market researcher (Buyer or otherwise) for a University Purchase Order that has a total dollar amount of less than $5,000.00.
+Both parties contribute to the information gathering process that leads to the complete preparation of the Requisition.
+Information gathered related to the suppliers queried and the prices quoted must be recorded on the BuySite Price Reasonableness form.
+This information may be gathered verbally, documented and signed by the market researcher (Buyer or otherwise) for a University Purchase Order that has a total dollar amount between the value of $5,000.00 and $25,000.00.

 Price Analysis.
 Required documentation shall include at least one of the following methods of price analysis in order to show that the final price is fair and reasonable: